mdheisser/Three-React-Template/README.md

 # Three React Template

 A template for webGL projects using Three.js and React.

-I use it as a fundation for other bigger project.
-It is kept voluntarily small, only to provide a code structure coupled with some basic recipes.
-It also embed some tools to make WebGL apps development easier.
+Provides a code structure with some basic recipes + embed some tools to make WebGL apps development easier.

+I use it as a fundation of my other projects.

+It is intentionnaly kept small for now and is mostly a WIP.
+It is more some guidelines and best pratices in webgl development than a finished library.

+You can take whatever you need and leave anything you consider unrelevant for your project.

 *[Live Demo](https://etienne1911.github.io/three-react-template/)&ensp;&middot;&ensp;[Sandbox](https://codesandbox.io/embed/github/etienne1911/three-react-template/tree/master/?fontsize=14&initialpath=three-react-template%2F&theme=dark&view=preview)*

 ## Goals/features

-When I started 3d web dev, with ThreeJS I found the lack of frame to develop serious project to be one of the main downside.
+When I started 3d web dev with ThreeJS, I found lack of frame to develop serious project a main downside.
 I was only coding small demos built from html files which ended up messy.

-With the advent of tools such as React, web dev became much cleaner, and a bit closer to traditional projects such as C++, while keeping flexibility of scripting languages and possibilities offered by markup language to build UI.
+With the advent of advanced lib such as React, web dev became much cleaner, and a bit closer to traditional projects such as C++, while keeping flexibility of scripting languages and possibilities offered by markup language to build UI.

-Hence the creation of this project:
+Hence the creation of this project.

+This project attempt to fullfill following goals:
 - provide a clean way to code and organize a 3d web-app
-- ready to code: avoid boilerplate code at maximum + emphasis on code reusability accross projects
+- ready to code: avoid boilerplate code at maximum
+- emphase code reusability accross projects sharing common components, ressources, tools, ...
 - sandbox mode: listing of all projects currently worked on and easy switch between them
-- UI and 3D separation while enabling data exchange and instantaneaous update between engine, components and UI through state store
+- UI and 3D separation while enabling data exchange and instantaneaous update between engine, components and UI through states (including global store)
-- sharing common components (helpers, UI,..), ressources (material catalog)

 ## Embedded libraries:
+The current choices made for this project:

 - Three.js: webgl 3d graphics
 - React: UI and browser integration
 - React-Three-Fiber: ThreeJS integration with React
-- Typescript support
+- Typescript support from CRA (create-react-app)
 - React Router(react-router-dom)
 - State management library (Zustand)
 - (Ammo.js: physics engine) soon